Table of Contents

 Mothers Day Poem for Kids to go with Flowers

 This is the perfect time of year to plant and grow flowers.
 Kids love planting flowers, caring for them, and watching them grow.
-Below is the perfect Mother’s Day poem to go with a flower.
+Teach your kids these fun flower facts, then print the poem for a fun reading lesson.

 I am like a flower